lacrypta/nomad-old/multilingual.md

 ## 1. Motivation

-Te purpose of this NIP is to provide a multilingual alternative to the proofs of [NIP-39](https://github.com/nostr-protocol/nips/blob/master/39.md).
+The purpose of this NIP is to provide a multilingual alternative to the proofs of [NIP-39](https://github.com/nostr-protocol/nips/blob/master/39.md).

 ## 2. Short Description